GageWAnderson/Complexity-Analyzer-Backend/README.md

 # Python Lambda Function Repository for AWS

-This repository contains Python code for AWS Lambda functions.
+This repository contains Python code for AWS Lambda functions that implement the backend logic for a code complexity analyzer.

 ## Getting Started

 1. Clone this repository to your local machine.

-2. Set up your AWS credentials on your local machine.
-You can use the AWS Command Line Interface (CLI) or set them as environment variables.

-3. Create a new Lambda function in the AWS Management Console or using the AWS CLI.

-4. Deploy your function code to the Lambda function.
-You can use the AWS Management Console or the AWS CLI to upload your code.
+2. Develop you code locally on a feature branch.
+Make a pull request once done.

+3. On merge of Pull Requests into `main` AWS CodePipeline will pull from the GitHub repository and deploy the new code to the Lambda functions.

 ## Function Structure

 Each function in this repository is contained in its own directory with the following structure:

-- `__init__.py` is an empty file that indicates that the directory is a Python package.

-- `main.py` contains the code for the Lambda function.
+- `xxx.py` contains the code for the Lambda function.

 - `requirements.txt` lists the dependencies required for the function.
+This is deprecated, since the functions use Lambda layers to access their dependencies once deployed to the cloud.

 ## Testing